IBM/data-privacy-toolkit/docs/api/anonymization.md

 and requires five parameters:

-1 The `hierarchy` which is the generalization hierarchy for the attribute.
+1. The `hierarchy` which is the generalization hierarchy for the attribute.
 See the next Section for details how to generate hierarchies
-2 The `columnType` for this column.
+2. The `columnType` for this column.
 This should have the value `ColumnType.QUASI` since we need to represent a quasi-identifier
-3 The `weight` which is the weight we should for that column when calculating the information loss.
+3. The `weight` which is the weight we should assign for that column when calculating the information loss.
-4 The `maximumLevel` which is the maximum generalization level we want to apply.
+4. The `maximumLevel` which is the maximum generalization level we want to apply.
 This level is only considered when we use the `OLA` algorithm.
 If the value is -1 then there is no maximum level applied.
-5 A boolean `isForLinking` that denotes if the column should be considered as part of the linking attributes when we calculate the re-identification risk.
+5. A boolean `isForLinking` that denotes if the column should be considered as part of the linking attributes when we calculate the re-identification risk.

 #### Numerical